Weekly Weigh In & Movement - I Did It!

 I'm highly active, mileage wise, because I genuinely love it, and because it makes me feel so wonderful, both during and afterward.
 I'll keep on keeping on with my activities because they give me so much joy, and because I feel so calm and serene afterward.
 Going forward, instead of helping me to lose weight a little more quickly, the 'banked' activity calories should instead allow me to go equally above my 1400 maintenance amount without gaining weight, which will be nice.
 Particularly on the weekends, when the majority of our dining out occurs.

 So that is the reality.
 My journey to thinner-ness was hard, and will continue to be hard.
 The upside is that I feel uber-comfortable in my skin for the first time in my life, I very much enjoy putting on my clothes, including my myriad pairs of yoga pants (ubiquitous here in OC), and I get almost daily affirmations from other women my age, which feels wonderful.
-So wonderful that I am now making a significant effort to do the same for women that I encounter.
+So wonderful that I am now making a significant effort to do the same for other women that I encounter.

 ------------------------------------------------------------------------------------------------------------------------------------